World Chess Championship 2012

 The World Chess Championship 2012 was a chess match between the defending World Champion Viswanathan Anand of India and Boris Gelfand of Israel, winner of the 2011 Candidates Tournament.
 After sixteen games, including four rapid games, Anand retained his title.
-The match, held under the auspices of the World Chess Federation FIDE, took place between 10 and 30 May 2012 in the Engineering Building of the State Tretyakov Gallery, Moscow, Russia.
+The match, held under the auspices of the World Chess Federation FIDE, took place between 10 and 31 May 2012 in the Engineering Building of the State Tretyakov Gallery, Moscow, Russia.
 The prize fund was US$2.55 million.

 Anand was the defending champion, having gained the title in 2007 and defended it in 2008 (against Vladimir Kramnik) and in 2010 (against Veselin Topalov).
 Boris Gelfand became the challenger after winning the eight-player Candidates Tournament in May 2011.
 Anand's subsequent victory, therefore, was his third consecutive title defence.

 The match conditions called for twelve games to be played with classical time control.
 If a player scored at least 6½ points, he would be declared the winner and the match ended.
 By the end of the twelve games, however, the match was tied at 6 points each, so four rapid games were played in order to produce a result.
 Anand won the rapid-game playoff with a win in the second game and draws in the other three games.

 Candidates tournament

 The process for selecting the challenger underwent a number of changes.
 A major change was announced on 25 November 2008, when it was announced that a two-player Challenger Match would be replaced with an eight-player Candidates Tournament.
 The change was criticised by a number of players and commentators, as well as by the Association of Chess Professionals.
 In June 2009, FIDE indicated that the format would be in the form of matches.

 Originally, the intended venue for the candidate matches was Baku, but Levon Aronian announced that he would not play in Azerbaijan and matches involving him were to be held in a different country.
 The venue was changed to Kazan, Russia in July 2010.
 The Azerbaijani nominee Shakhriyar Mamedyarov still remained in the tournament despite the tournament not being held in Azerbaijan.

 In November 2010, then world No. 2 Magnus Carlsen withdrew from the Candidates Tournament citing the selection process as not sufficiently modern and fair.
 He was replaced by Alexander Grischuk.
-Carlsen's criticism was justified, as the tournament turned out to have very few classical games ending in decisive results (3 out of 31 classical games), and some players, notably Grischuk, employed the strategy to have quick draws in classical portions to play the tiebreak, where he had advantages.